-Name Range Default Description I> force status to 0: Normal 1: Start 2: Trip 3: Blocked 4: Start A 5: Start B 6: Start C 7: Trip A 8: Trip B 9: Trip C 10: Start AB 11: Start BC 12: Start ABC 14: Trip BC 16: Trip CA 17: Trip ABC 0: Normal Force the status of the function.
+Name Range Default Description I> force status to 0: Normal 1: Start 2: Trip 3: Blocked 4: Start A 5: Start B 6: Start C 7: Trip A 8: Trip B 9: Trip C 10: Start AB 11: Start BC 12: Start CA 13: Start ABC 14: Trip BC 16: Trip CA 17: Trip ABC 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
-Measured magnitude 1: RMS 2: TRMS 3: Peak- 1: RMS Defines which available measured magnitude is used by the function.
+Measured magnitude 1: RMS 2: TRMS 3: Peak- to-peak 1: RMS Defines which available measured magnitude is used by the function.
+Measurement side 1: Side 1 2: Side 2 1: Side 1 Defines which current measurement module is used by the function.

-The I{set} setting parameter controls the pick-up of the I> function.
+The Iset setting parameter controls the pick-up of the I> function.
 This defines the maximum allowed measured current before action from the function.
-The function constantly calculates the ratio between the I{set} and the measured magnitude (I_m) for each of the three phases.
-The reset ratio of 97 % is built into the function and is always relative to the I{set} value.
-The setting value is common for all measured phases, and when the I_m exceeds the I{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+The function constantly calculates the ratio between the Iset and the measured magnitude (Im) for each of the three phases.
+The reset ratio of 97 % is built into the function and is always relative to the Iset value.
+The setting value is common for all measured phases, and when the Im exceeds the Iset value (in single, dual or all phases) it triggers the pick-up operation of the function.

-Name Description Range Step Default I {set} Pick-up setting 0.1050.00×I n 0.01×In 1.20×I n
+Name Description Range Step Default Iset Pick-up setting 0.1050.00×I n 0.01×In 1.20×I n